-There is also a high demand for private rented accommodation, in 2015 37.2% of Forest Heath's and 25.54% of St Edmundsbury's total housing stock was privately rented (include source link) which compares to % for Suffolk.
+There is also a high demand for private rented accommodation, in 2011 24.4% of Forest Heath's and 14.9% of St Edmundsbury's total housing stock was privately rented which compares to 14% for Suffolk (2011 ONS).
 This is partly fuelled by many residents being unable to buy housing on the open market due to the inability to be able to access mortgage finance (including the need for large deposits) and because of the high house prices in the district, when compared to average earnings in the district.
-The average house price in West Suffolk in December 2017 was £284,363.
-(Source: https://cambridgeshireinsight.org.uk/wp-content/uploads/2018/06/hmb-edition-27.pdf).
-The cost of private was time in cost of West Suffally in allowance.
+The average house price in West Suffolk in December 2017 was \pounds 284,363.
+(Source:

-37.pdf) The cost of private renting in certain parts of West Suffolk is also very high, largely influenced by the presence of two USAFE air bases, that inflate rental levels.
+https://cambridgeshireinsight.org.uk/wp-content/uploads/2018/06/hmb-edition-37.pdf) The cost of private renting in certain parts of West Suffolk is also very high, largely influenced by the presence of two USAFE air bases, that inflate rental levels.